RMNCLDYO/mistral-ai-toolkit/README.md

 - **Python Wrapper**: Simplify interaction with Mistral's open models in only 2 lines of code.
 - **Streamed Responses**: Receive responses as they are generated for real-time interaction.
 - **JSON Mode**: Enable JSON-formatted responses for easier parsing and integration into applications.
-- **Flexible Configuration**: Customize the token limits, system prompts, max tokens, temperature and more.
+- **Flexible Configuration**: Customize the token limits, system prompt, random seed, temperature and more.
 - **Minimal Dependencies**: Built to be efficient and lightweight, requiring only the `requests` package for operation.

 ## Prerequisites